andi611/HTK-Toolkit-Digital-Signal-Processing/Readme.md

 # Digital Signal Processing: HMM Training and Testing with the HTK toolkit
-* Construct a digital monophone recognizer with the HTK toolkit
+* Construct a digital monophone recognizer with the HTK toolkit.
 * See "problem_descriptiom.pdf" for more details.